decred/dcrdesign/README.md

-**/dcrdesign** repo has been created with the intent of scaling the design output, maintaining consistency, accessibility and organisation.
-Dcr design domain consists of ui/ux; identity, and visual communications sub-domains.
+**/dcrdesign** helps with coordination, maintaince, accessibility and scaling with Decred projects design outputs.
+DCR design domain consists of ui/ux; identity, and visual communications sub-domains.
 Current functions are following:

 - Communicating DCR design contributors current tasks and forming high level overviews (using Gh’s built-in pm features).
-- Coordinating work and syncing up with other designers.
+- Coordinating work and syncing up with designers, developers and other contributors.
 - Posting deliverables and reports for archiving.
 - Providing a central location for cross-referencing design related issues or questions through-out the ecosystem.
 - Accepting and reviewing requests.